BerkayySimsekk/CS202/README.md

 # Bilkent University CS 202 Assignments

 Repository includes my solutions for the course Fundamental Structures of Computer Science I assignments.
 The course introduces the fundamentals of the computer programming with C++ programming.
+The memory leaks are tested with Valgrind for the assignments.
 The code in the assignments are tested by using an automated test suite that includes multiple test cases on a remote server provided by Bilkent University.

 ## Assignments